Michael Hanna on the impact of infrastructure

 Michael is quick to note that these investments are not made purely due to altruistic reasons.
 “We have to be realistic and recognise there’s an economic component and reputational aspect to the shift towards investing in renewable energy,” he notes.
-“Businesses want to do the right thing, but they also know they’ll pay the cost if they’re not visibly doing so.
-It also now makes good financial sense to generate your own energy.
-The economics of it work.”

 This is important for IFM Investors, which is owned by a group of Australian superannuation funds.
 “IFM is focused on the end investor – and that’s one of the reasons I joined the business,” says Michael.
 “The fundamental objective is about outperforming the market to deliver investment returns over the long term.
 That very much aligns with my personal perspective on the way finance and investment should be.”